Election-Tech-Initiative/electionguard-cpp/docs/Design_and_Architecture.md

 Generally:
 1. If you built your object graph manually using `new` then you must call `free` on each object you constructed. (such as an array of `eg_selection_description_t[]`).
-2. If you built your object graph using `make` or an out paramater was passed by function, you must only call `free` on the top-level object.
+2. If you built your object graph using `make` or an out parameter was passed by function, you must only call `free` on the top-level object.
 3. If the corresponding c++ returns a `unique_ptr` to a domain type then it is owned by the caller and must be freed.
 4. If the corresponding C++ returns a standard pointer (`*`) it is owned by the callee and should not be freed.
 5. If the corresponding c++ returns a primitive type it is owned by the caller and must be freed.